Nana Ampomah: Club career

 In July 2016, Ampomah signed a three-year contract with an option for an additional season with Belgian Pro League club Waasland-Beveren.

 In 2019, he signed with German Bundesliga club Fortuna Düsseldorf.
 In October 2020, he was loaned to Royal Antwerp of the Belgian Pro League.
 After failing to secure a move to another club in the summer of 2021, he returned to Antwerp for another season on loan.
 After his loan spell, he returned to Fortuna Düsseldorf in June 2022, after not making any appearances in his second season.
-After dealing with injuries upon his return, and arriving to pre-season late, he was sent to the second team, Fortuna Düsseldorf II, in the Regionalliga during the 2022-23 season.
+After dealing with injuries upon his return, and arriving to pre-season late, he was sent to the second team, Fortuna Düsseldorf II, in the Regionalliga during the 2022–23 season.
 He departed the club at the end of June 2023, upon the expiry of his contract.

 In February 2024, Ampomah signed a multi-year contract with Forge FC of the Canadian Premier League.
 Due to work permit issues, his arrival to the club was delayed, with Ampomah finally able to join the club in June 2024.
-He made his debut on 15 June, recording an assist in a 2-2 draw against the HFX Wanderers.
-He scored his first goal on 27 July in a 3-0 victory over the HFX Wanderers.
+He made his debut on 15 June, recording an assist in a 2–2 draw against the HFX Wanderers.
+He scored his first goal on 27 July in a 3–0 victory over the HFX Wanderers.
+In December 2025, he signed a multi-year extension with the club.